CSC331-WCU/csc331/index.md

 >     </tr>
 >     <tr>
 >       <td> 3.
 Be able to implement architectural changes to an OS </td>
 >       <td> 3.
-Function effectively as a member or leader of a team engaged in activities appropriate to the program’s discipline (ABET 5). </td>
+Apply computer science theory and software development fundamentals to produce computing-based solutions (ABET 6). </td>
 >       <td> 2.
 Be able to work in teams, demonstrate ethical professionalism in their work, and grow professionally while engaging in life-long learning. </td>
 >       <td> Lab </td>
 >     </tr>